Free All-in-One Office Suite with PDF Editor

 If you frequently work with text in Excel, you may have noticed that the default formatting of text is in to change all caps to lowercase in excel.
 This can be a bit of a pain if you're more comfortable working in lowercase, as all the sudden everything needs to be converted.

 Fortunately, it's easy to change the text formatting in Excel so that all text is lowercase.
 Here's how: 1.
 In the ribbon, click the home tab and then click the Font group.

 If you're a fan of typing in all caps, you may be dreading the day when you must start typing in lowercase.
 In this article, we'll show you how to change all caps to lowercase in Excel quickly and easily.

-How to Change All caps to Lowercase in Excel?
+Part 1: How to Change Capital Letters to Lowercase in Excel

 In the example below, the PROPER function is used to convert the uppercase names in column A to proper case, which capitalizes only the first letter in each name.